-3. Put similar sentences on the board and have students try to identify the subject and the verb in each.
-If they do not identify the subject and verb correctly, accept their error and simply give them the correct answer.
-(This is a difficult concept to learn and requires a lot of experience with subjects and verbs.)
+3. Put similar sentences on the board and have students try to identify the subject, the verb, and the special adjective in each.
+If they do not identify the parts correctly, accept their errors and simply give them the correct answer.
+(This is a difficult concept to learn and requires a lot of experience with subjects and verbs and predicate adjectives.)
 Here are some sentences to use (subjects and verbs in bold face):